SkafteNicki/dtu_mlops/s9_scalable_applications/inference.md

             print(f"Sparsity level of module {sparsity_level}")
         ```

-7. With a pruned network we really want to see if all our effort actually ended up with a network that is faster and/or
+7. With a pruned network we really want to see if all our effort actually resulted in a network that is faster and/or
     smaller in memory.
 Do the following to the globally pruned network from the previous exercises:

     1. First we need to make the pruning of our network permanent.
 Right now it is only semi-permanent as we are still
         keeping a copy of the original weights in memory.
 Make the change permanent by calling `prune.remove` on every
         pruned module in the model.
 Hint: iterate over the `parameters_to_prune` tuple.

-    2. Next try to measure the time of a single inference (repeated 100 times) for both the pruned and non-pruned network
+    2. Next try to measure the time of a single inference (repeated 100 times) for both the pruned and non-pruned networks.

         ```python
         import time